 Totnes Museum

-Totnes Museum is contained within a Grade I listed authentic Elizabethan Merchant's House, built around 1575 for the Kelland family and located in the heart of Totnes.
-The Museum houses a Collection of 10,000 + artefacts and a very well-respected Archive Centre which together tell the story of Totnes and the surrounding area.
+Totnes Museum is housed in a Grade I listed authentic Elizabethan Merchant's House, built in 1575 and located on Fore Street in the heart of Totnes.
+The Museum has a Collection of over 10,000 artifacts which together tell the story of Totnes and the surrounding area.

 Admission & prices